Welcome To The Weight lifting Diet And Nutrition Article

 This is something you don’t want!
 Robbing the protein rich building blocks your muscles need; undermines training efforts.

 Glucose: is the fuel that is used by the brain and nervous system supplied by the carbohydrates you ingest.
-If you’re not receiving enough carbohydrate nourishment, can drastically affect the brain with strong personality and mood swings.
+If you’re not receiving enough carbohydrate nourishment, this can drastically affect the brain with strong mood swings.

 Carbs can be broken down into two types: simple and complex